Euceratherium: Taxonomy

-Euceratherium was formally described in 1904.
+Euceratherium collinum was formally described in 1904.
 The species is considered to be closely related to the living muskox, as well as extinct genera like Bootherium.

 Distribution

 The earliest fossils of the genus are known from the Early Pleistocene of China, from which it then migrated into North America.

-Late Pleistocene shrub-ox remains are known from fossil finds spanning from what is now Northern California to Guatemala, it was the southernmost caprine in North America.
+Late Pleistocene shrubox remains are known from fossil finds spanning from what is now Northern California to Guatemala.
+Alongside the fellow extinct ovibovine Speleotherium, it is one of the southernmost known caprines in North America.

 Description

 Euceratherium has been estimated to weight approximately 450 kg.

 Ecology

-On the basis of preserved dung pellets, it has been established that they were browsers with a diet of trees and shrubs.
+Based on preserved dung pellets, it has been established that Euceratherium was a browser with a diet of trees and shrubs.
 They seem to have preferred hilly landscapes.